 We want to teach our history to the rest of the people.
 It is very different from what they read in the books.
 For example, the so-called "Conquest of the Desert" was when the Argentine army, led by Roca, invaded the desert to kill all the Mapuches, to eliminate us and take our land, imposing Western culture onto our region.
-Today, in Argentina's schools the children are taught that,
+Today, in Argentina's schools the children are taught that, thanks to Europe, we are civilized; that thanks to Roca, there are no more Indians.
+For this reason we go to the schools making presentations which give our side of history.
+The students have no idea why the "Conquest of the Desert" occurred, nor who financed it.
+The conquest was not the result of a lone army acting independently.
+It was the result of an economic power dominating Argentina.
+The multinational corporations are guilty of creating our poverty.
+As a result, today in Argentina, we suffer from poverty and unemployment.

 The English financed the invasion of the desert.
 They wanted Patagonia free of Indians because the land was good and fertile.
 They paid Roca's army to exterminate us.
 They were not successful.
 In hindsight they claim the invasion was done in the name of "civilization," "religion," or some other reason...
 We ask those who justify the invasion in these terms: if progress and civilization were the reasons for the invasion, why are those now in control of the lands of Patagonia, English, and not Argentinian?
 The same process is unfolding today.

 In Neuquen, we are trying to inform the people in our 35 Mapuche communities about the 500 years campaign, We are in the process of making a video.
-We already have a radio program called "Quinte Folil" (Searching for our Roots).
+We already have a radio program called "Quinte Fold" (Searching for our Roots).
 We use the radio to share our culture, our customs, religion and language.
 We also use the media to denounce human rights violations against our communities and our people.